trailofbits/algo/README.md

     - **macOS:** Apple does not provide a suitable version of Python 3 with macOS.
 Here are two ways to obtain one:
         * Use the [Homebrew](https://brew.sh) package manager.
 After installing Homebrew install Python 3 by running `brew install python3`.

-        * Download and install the latest stable [Python 3.7.x package](https://www.python.org/downloads/mac-osx/) (currently Python 3.8 will not work).
+        * Download and install the latest stable [Python package](https://www.python.org/downloads/mac-osx/).
 Be sure to run the included *Install Certificates* command from Finder.

         See [Deploy from macOS](docs/deploy-from-macos.md) for more detailed information on installing Python 3 on macOS.